MassMesh/governance/ncl.md

 - Content creators or owners can license their creations with the license of their choice, with no restriction.
 Unless otherwise stated, services are considered gratis, and offered “as is”, and without any warranty.
-- The free network makes no guarantee regarding the availability of Internet access.
+- **Neither the neighborhood network(s) or Mass Mesh makes any guarantee regarding the availability of Internet access.**
 - Should it become necessary to shape network traffic in order to optimize network performance, real-time communications may be given priority over delay-tolerant forms.
 In the case that traffic is shaped or manipulated, such practices must be transparently disclosed, and the exact policies in